muskan-agarwal-ai/kestrel-control-tower/DECISIONS.md

 5. Schedule the freight pull as a cached nightly job, not a live per-click one.

 ## What breaks first in production
+- **This runs on SQLite: a single-file, single-writer database with no built-in replication or connection pooling.** Fine for a demo at ~820K order lines and one user; a real deployment with concurrent users needs a proper multi-user database (Postgres) before that becomes a problem, not after.
+Several queries also do full joins with no indexes defined; fine today, not at 100x the data.
 - **`app.py` and `metrics.py` duplicate queries independently** rather than
   sharing code.
 Found directly: a bug fix in `metrics.py` didn't take effect in the dashboard because `app.py` had its own separate copy of the same query, requiring the fix twice.
 The single most likely source of the next silent inconsistency.
-- **The freight pull has no cross-session cache.** Every click re-walks ~7,100 invoices live; fine at current volume, not at real usage scale.
+- **The freight pull has no cross-session cache**; every click re-walks ~7,100 invoices live.
+Fine at current volume, not at real usage scale.
-- **Competitor matching is regex against raw HTML**, with no schema versioning, so a markup change on the source site breaks it silently.
-- **Hard-coded test-outlet exclusions** (3 known IDs) are a snapshot of today's data, not a durable rule.
+- **Competitor matching is regex against raw HTML with no schema versioning, and test-outlet exclusions are 3 hard-coded IDs**, a snapshot of today's data rather than a durable rule.